labuladong/fucking-algorithm/think_like_computer/CommonBitManipulation.md

 bool f = ((x ^ y) < 0); // false
 ```

-PS：This technique is very practical, is the use of the sign bit complement encoding.
+PS：This technique is very practical, and uses sign bit complement encoding.
 If you don't use the bit operation to determine whether the sign is different, you need to use if else branch, which is quite troublesome.
-Readers may want to use products or quotients to determine whether two numbers have different signs, but this processing method may cause overflow and cause errors.
+Readers may want to try to use products or quotients to determine whether two numbers have different signs, but this processing method may cause overflow and cause errors.
 (For complement coding and overflow, see the previous article.)

 5. Swap two Numbers